WORK

 Atom OS

-Atom OS redesigns the smartphone experience by removing distractions and replacing them with four intentional widgets: Books, Meditation, Focus, and a To-Do List.
-The goal was to make the phone feel deliberately limited — not broken, just focused.
+Atom OS redesigns the smartphone experience by removing distractions and replacing them with four intentional widgets.
+The goal: make the phone feel deliberately limited — not broken, just focused.

 MY ROLE_